pypa/bandersnatch/docs/mirror_configuration.md

 ### `diff-file`

-Create a file containing the paths of all files downloaded during a mirror operation.
+File location to write a list of all new or changed files during a mirror operation.

 :Type: file or folder path
 :Required: no
-:Default: none (do not create a diff file)
+:Default: `<mirror directory>/mirrored-files`

+Bandersnatch creates a plain-text file at the specified location containing a list of all files created or updated during the last mirror/sync operation.
+The files are listed as absolute paths separated by blank lines.

 This is useful when mirroring to an offline network where it is required to only transfer new files to the downstream mirror.
 The diff file can be used to copy new files to an external drive, sync the list of files to an SSH destination such as a diode, or send the files through some other mechanism to an offline system.